alexdantas/rabbit-hole/README.md

 Simple HTML5 2D platformer, initially made [for the Ludum Dare #29][entry].
-Powered by [melonJS][melonjs], it works on most web browsers, including on mobile devices.
+Powered by [melonJS][melonjs], it works on most web browsers, including mobile devices.

 ## Gameplay

-You control a girl in a rabbit outfit who has to save her friends, also dressed as animals.
-She needs to descend into the depths of hell, fighting all sorts of strange enemies on her way (mostly walking-fire-people).
+You're Ceci, a cute girl in a rabbit outfit, who has to save her friends from a burning on the Rabbit Hole; a huge cave filled with all sorts of things.

+Avoid the fire, collect stars on the way, fight the strange walking-fire-people and make sure to leave no friend behind!

 ### Controls